 The tickets for this month are presented in the summary above.
 The tickets show all the activity pertaining to the organization throughout the month.
-For this month the activity included delivery of the Monthly Reports of Operation and Intelligence, , Immediate threat Assessment Report and a ticket regarding an issue with the MSS-BAS agents, this issue was solved together with IEEE personnel.
+For this month the activity included delivery of the Monthly Reports of Operation and Intelligence, a ticket that was opened to solve issues with the BAS agent execution and a ticket regarding an issue with the MSS-BAS agents, this issue was solved together with IEEE personnel.